eXotech-code/clexography/README.md

 There is no need for any additional dependencies.

-Just clone the repo and open it in terminal.
+Just clone the repo, open it in terminal and type in:

+`python3 setup.py sdist bdist wheel`

+`sudo pip install ./dist/clexography-0.2-py3-none-any.whl`

+Or if you want the easier way.
+Grab one of our newest binaries and run on it:
+`sudo pip install clexography-0.2-py3-none-any.whl`

 ###### Python3 intallation
 [It's right here!](https://wiki.python.org/moin/BeginnersGuide/Download)